Global Sustainable Development Report 2023

 Global Sustainable Development Report 2023: Exploring regional priorities

-Monash Sustainable Development Institute (MSDI) is engaging with stakeholders across Australia and the Pacific to capture the challenges and opportunities presented by the Sustainable Development Goals (SDGs) framework, with a specific focus on contributing to the Global Sustainable Development Report.
+Monash Sustainable Development Institute (MSDI) engaged with stakeholders across Australia and the Pacific to capture the challenges and opportunities presented by the Sustainable Development Goals (SDGs) framework, with a specific focus on contributing to the Global Sustainable Development Report.

 About this project

-MSDI is setting up a range of engagement processes, including regional participatory workshops, through which governments, businesses, industries, universities and civil society in Australia and our Pacific neighbours will be able to raise issues and identify solutions.
-These engagements have been designed to align with and, where possible, link to planned GSDR 2023 activities.
+MSDI set up a range of engagement processes, including regional participatory workshops, through which governments, businesses, industries, universities and civil society in Australia and our Pacific neighbours were able to raise issues and identify solutions.
+These engagements were designed to align with and, where possible, link to planned GSDR 2023 activities.

-Our engagements are not seeking to track and measure progress towards the SDGs, nor are we seeking to replicate other Pacific-based SDG reports.
-Rather the primary aim of these engagements is to capture the specific challenges and opportunities of implementing the sustainable development framework in Australia and our Pacific neighbours.
+Our engagements were not seeking to track and measure progress towards the SDGs, nor were we seeking to replicate other Pacific-based SDG reports.
+Rather the primary aim of these engagements was to capture the specific challenges and opportunities of implementing the sustainable development framework in Australia and our Pacific neighbours.

-Engagements will be guided by participatory principles to capture the breadth of stakeholder opinions and ensure that participant voices shape the outputs and outcomes of the engagements.
+Engagements were guided by participatory principles to capture the breadth of stakeholder opinions and ensure that participant voices shaped the outputs and outcomes of the engagements.

 MSDI's involvement

-MSDI is involved in the 2023 Global Sustainable Development Report in two important ways.
+MSDI was involved in the 2023 Global Sustainable Development Report in two important ways.

 MSDI academic Shirin Malekpour was the only Australian among 15 world-leading scientists appointed by UN Secretary-General António Guterres to be part of the 2023 Group of Independent Scientists.
-With the help of MSDI Research Fellow Cameron Allen, Shirin will be helping to synthesise the evidence and write the 2023 report.
+With the help of MSDI Research Fellow Cameron Allen, Shirin helped synthesise the evidence and write the 2023 report.

-Julie Boulton, a sustainability strategist with MSDI and Dominique Coy a senior program co-ordinator with MSDI, will be running regional participatory workshops and surveys with key sustainability stakeholders in Australia and the Pacific to explore the national conversations about the use of the SDG framework.
+Julie Boulton, a sustainability strategist with MSDI and Dominique Coy, a senior program co-ordinator with MSDI, ran regional participatory workshops and surveys with key sustainability stakeholders in Australia and the Pacific to explore the national conversations about the use of the SDG framework.

-These engagements will build on the 2019 GSDR and be informed by existing SDG reports in the Pacific and Australia to ensure cohesiveness and novelty.
-These engagements have been designed to align to and, where possible, link to planned GSDR 2023 activities.
+These engagements built on the 2019 GSDR and were informed by existing SDG reports in the Pacific and Australia to ensure cohesiveness and novelty.
+These engagements were designed to align to and, where possible, link to planned GSDR 2023 activities.

 • Synthesise existing knowledge and evidence on progress towards the SDGs